 Small business owners juggle tasks.
 Process chaos can leave you off track.

 Many turn to tools for process improvement for help.
-There are 64% of marketers use automation in their workflows.
+Research shows that 64% of marketers use automation in their workflows.
 Yet not all tools simplify work.
 Selecting a tool without testing can add steps and slow your team down when you need simple processes really quickly.

 This guide shows you how to choose the right tools for process improvement.
 You will learn how a workflow automation system saves time.
 You will discover why good operations depend on tools that fit your processes.